MikaLoving/JupyterAssignment/README.md

 # JupyterAssignment
-Assignment: Create and share Jupyter notebook with a summary of some of their importante features.
+I created and shared a Jupyter notebook with a summary of some of their importante features.